-The focus of our research is to understand more about the cell-protective properties of heat shock proteins and to create new therapies for degenerative diseases of the central nervous system and muscles.
+The focus of our research is to understand more about the cell-protective properties of heat-shock proteins and to create new therapies for degenerative diseases of the central nervous system and muscles.

-Heat shock proteins are known as molecular chaperones because they play a role in helping proteins to function properly when cells are under stress.
+Heat-shock proteins are known as molecular chaperones because they play a role in helping proteins to function properly when cells are under stress.
 They also help to transport non-functional proteins to the right place inside cells; either to be recovered or broken down.

 Lysosomes are essential compartments of cells, where waste products are sent to be broken down and recycled.
 They contain enzymes which act like molecular scissors to digest these waste products.
-If, as a result of a genetic mutation, one of these digestive enzymes doesn’t function properly, then the waste product will accumulate inside the lysosome and eventually become toxic to cells.
+If, as a result of a genetic mutation, one of these digestive enzymes does not function properly, the waste product will accumulate inside the lysosome and eventually become toxic to cells.
 Digestive enzymes are proteins, and their dysfunction can be the result of a failure to fold into the correct shape or because they are incomplete.
 In some cases, cells don’t produce a specific digestive enzyme at all.
 The extent of the digestive enzyme dysfunction depends on the genetic mutations.
 These mutations are inherited from both parents who are carriers of the mutation.

-HSP70 has been shown to resolve aggregates and to help chaperone misfolded proteins to be degraded by the cells’ recycling systems.
+HSP70 has been shown to resolve aggregates and to help chaperone-misfolded proteins to be degraded by the cells’ recycling systems.
 It can also protect newly-built proteins from misfolding and aggregating.
-Through collaborations with world-leading academic researchers, arimoclomol has been tested in pre-clinical studies to assess the impact of amplifying the production of heat shock proteins in a number of protein aggregation disorders, including sporadic inclusion body myositis (sIBM) and SOD1-associated amyloid lateral sclerosis (SOD1-ALS).
+Through collaborations with world-leading academic researchers, arimoclomol has been tested in preclinical studies to assess the impact of amplifying the production of heat-shock proteins in a number of protein-aggregation disorders, including sporadic Inclusion Body Myositis (sIBM) and SOD1-associated Amyloid Lateral Sclerosis (SOD1-ALS).